 Tenable Nessus Scanner Hardware Requirements

 Enterprise networks can vary in performance, capacity, protocols, and overall activity.
-Resource requirements to consider for Tenable Nessus deployments include raw network speed, the size of the network being monitored, and the Tenable Nessus configuration.
+Resource requirements to consider for Tenable Nessus deployments include raw network speed, the size of the network, and the configuration of Tenable Nessus.

 Tenable Nessus Scanners and Tenable Nessus Professional